-A quick way to validate network optimization model results is visually creating optimal flows map which shows flows between source and destination.
-This post explains how to create such visualizations using Python.
+A quick way to validate network optimization model results is visually creating optimal flows map

 Figure 1: Locations map